RossAscends/STMP/README.md

 - `Key` - If your API requires a key, put it in here.
 - `Endpoint Type` - select from Text Completions or Chat Completions as appropriate for the API endpoint.
 - `Claude` - select this if the API is based on Anthropic's Claude model, because it needs special prompt formatting.
-- `Models` - a list of models provided by the API, if one is available.
-By default the first model in the list is auto-selected, so be sure to change it if necssary.
-  - **currently model selection resets each time you change APIs.**
+- `Close` button will cancel the API editing/creating process and return you to the main AI Config panel.
 - `Test` button sends a simple test message to the API to get a response.
 This may not work on all APIs.
-- `Close` button will cancel the API editing/creating process and return you to the main AI Config panel.
+- `Save` confirms the API addition/edit and saves it to the database.
+- `Delete` removes the APi from the database.

-3. When all of the fields are filled out, press Save to return to the main Control panel display.
+3. When all of the fields are filled out, press `Save` to return to the main Control panel display.

 #### Past Chats

 - A list of past AI Chats, click one to load it.
+- Information listed with each past session item:
+  - AI characters in the chat history
+  - number of messages in AI Chat
+  - timestamp for the last message
+- the list is ordered in reverse chronological (newest chats first)

+### User List

+- The right side of the screen contains two users lists, one for each of the chats.
+- Users with the Host role will have a 🔑 next to their name.
+- The AI Characters will have a 🤖 next to their names in the AI Chat User List.

 #### Crowd Controls